jojosati/bootstrap-multivalue/README.md

 ######
     $('#tags').multivalue();

-or simply declare data-coprovide with no script.
+or simply declare data-coprovide with no more script.

     <input type="text" data-coprovide="multivalue">